AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 #### List

 When you set the data as a list of phrases, AnyChart automatically analyzes it and constructs a tree.
-For example, in the sample below a set of phrases about oxygen is passed to the chart constructor, and it creates a tree with the root *"oxygen"*.
+For example, in the sample below a set of phrases about oxygen is passed to the chart constructor, and it creates a tree with the root *oxygen*.

 **Note:** If necessary, you can set the [root word](#root_word) manually.